katarzynadutkowska/WED/access.md

 1. <a href="Database/WED_988.csv">Water line transition 2<sub>02</sub> - 1<sub>11</sub> at 987.9267 GHz</a><br>
 This file contains data from three surveys: Water in Star-forming Regions with Herschel (van Dishoeck et al. 2021), William Herschel Line Legacy (Mottram et al. 2017) and Water emission from outflows and hot cores in the Cygnus X protostar (PI: S. Bontemps).
 This is also a default file used in the galaxy-in-a-box-model (see [Projects](./projects.html)).

+*Currently the remaining files reside locally, due to website adjustments.
+Please contact dutkowska **at** nbi.ku.dk for files of desired transitions.